 Roux-en-Y Gastric Bypass

 The Roux-en-Y gastric bypass divides the stomach into two parts: an upper “pouch” and a lower, unused portion.
-The "pouch" is a small pocket that can only hold about one ounce of food, or about 1/8 of a cup.
+The "pouch" is a small pocket that can only hold about one ounce of food or about 1/8 of a cup.
 The next part of the surgery is the bypass itself.
-A part of intestine is brought up and connected to the pouch, thus “bypassing” the lower part of the stomach and a few feet of small intestine.
-Gastric Bypass is generally performed laproscopically.
+A part of the intestine is brought up and connected to the pouch, thus “bypassing” the lower part of the stomach and a few feet of small intestine.
+Gastric Bypass is generally performed laparoscopically.